macmann/spin-wheel/README.md

 Static pages for a 10‑segment spin wheel and admin panel live in `public/`.

-- Open `public/index.html` to view and spin the wheel.
+- Open `public/index.html` to view the AdSense-friendly marketing site.
+- Launch the actual prize wheel via `public/experience.html`; it retains the original spin logic.
 - Use the “Go to Admin Panel” button to edit segment labels (stored in `localStorage`).

 ### AdSense Configuration